How to make and play a Senet game history Ancient Egypt area control

-As part of our Ancient Egypt study we made a Senet board game in our history co-op last week.
-That took so long, I didn’t end up doing any of the other acitvities I had planned, but all of the kids really enjoyed learning about the history behind the game.
+As part of our Ancient Egypt unit, we made a Senet board game in our history co-op last week.
+It was a fun history lesson.
+That took so long, I didn’t end up doing any of the other activities I had planned, but all of the kids really enjoyed learning about the history behind the game.

 History behind Senet

-Senet is a lost game, that means we have the pieces, the board, and paintings of people playing it, but we don’t have the original rules.
-People have reconstructed the rules from frieze’s on the wall, and paintings they’ve seen, but since we are reconstructing it, there is not complete agreement on the rules.
+Senet is a lost game, which means we have the pieces, the board, and paintings of people playing it, but we don’t have the original rules.
+People have reconstructed the rules from friezes on the wall, and paintings they’ve seen, but since we are reconstructing it, there is no complete agreement on the rules.

 It is generally agreed everyone played the game, but the only copies we have left are from the Pharaoh’s tombs we’ve dug up.